Ian Henderson (footballer): Salford City

 On 29 July 2020, Henderson signed for Salford City, on a two-year deal.
 On 12 September, he scored inside two minutes on his début against Exeter City.
 The following week, he scored a hat-trick in a 4–0 away win against Grismby Town, becoming the first Salford player to score a hat-trick in the Football League.
-His four goals saw him win the coveted EFL League Two Player of the Month award.
+His four goals saw him win the EFL League Two Player of the Month award.
 After six goals and an assist in April 2021, Henderson was again awarded the Player of the Month award, his second of the season as well as manager Gary Bowyer winning the league's Manager of the Month award.
 He was released by Salford at the end of the 2021–22 season.

 Return to Rochdale

 Henderson returned to Rochdale ahead of the 2022–23 season on an initial one-year deal.
-On 8 November he became Rochdale's all-time leading goalscorer, scoring against Salford City in a 1–0 home win to surpass Reg Jenkins' long standing record of 129 goals.
+On 8 November 2022 he became Rochdale's all-time leading goalscorer, scoring against Salford City in a 1–0 home win to surpass Reg Jenkins' long standing record of 129 goals.